junh-ki/gsoc_doc/docs/source/contents/implementation.rst

 If the passed event-chain does not contain the observed label, `null` value is returned.
 By changing `TimeType executionCase` parameter, the latency in the best-case or the worst-case can be derived.

-For the details, see :ref:`data-age`
+For the details, see :ref:`data-age`.

 |